KroneckerX/PushX/README.md

         IData data { get; set; }//Data structure
     }

-    public class Fubar : IGCM

-3. Create and instance and place your data to the box
+3.Create and instance and place your data to the box

     IGCM dataToSend = new Fubar();

-4. Create an instance for server settings
+4.Create an instance for server settings

     PushServerSettings settings = new PushServerSettings()
     {